Documentation

 • CSV data validation (data types, constraints, required fields, patterns)

-User Experience: When validating a CSV file against its associated schema, both structural compliance and data validation occur together.
+User Experience: When validating a CSV file against its associated schema, both structural compliance and data validation occur together using the appropriate engine.
 You receive a comprehensive validation report showing all issues found.

 4. Generate Schema from CSV File